System64fumo/linux/linux.md

 Modules are great since you can build basically everything and only load what you need and use dynamically.<br>
 However this sometimes means you have to rely on initramfs to load storage or filesystem modules.<br>

-Baking in modules is usually good critical or important modules such as storage, filesystems, framebuffer, ect..<br>
+Baking in modules is usually for good critical or important modules such as storage, filesystems, framebuffer, etc..<br>
 Of course baking in everything is a terrible idea as it wastes memory if you're not using something.<br>
 <br>